firebolt-db/godocs/docs/Guides/using-the-sql-editor/using-the-sql-workspace.md

 ## Quick tour

-The SQL workspace is organized into three panes.
+The SQL editor is organized into three panes.

-* The left pane is the workspace navigation pane.
+* The left pane is the editor navigation pane.
 Use it to navigate to different databases and to work with different scripts in your database.

 * The center pane is the SQL editor.
 Use it to edit scripts, save them, and run scripts.
 When you run a script, results are shown in the bottom part of the pane.